eugenebang/DREAMwalk/demo/README.md

 | ... | ... | ... |

 where `label == 1` refers to positive pairs and `label == 0` refers to negative pairs.

-## Example codes
-Sample code to generate the embedding space and predict drug-disease associations are provided in run_demo.ipynb.